Iran tightens grip on internet freedom | DW | 15.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-More than two years after a week-long internet shutdown, the parliament has introduced new measures to enforce restrctions.
+More than two years after a weeklong internet shutdown, the Iranian parliament has introduced new measures to enforce restrictions.

-One of the constitutional mandates of the Guardian Council which is perceived as an obstacle to democracy in Iran is to vet legislation.
-If the Council finds that a piece of legislation does not comply with sharia law or the constitution then it will return it with revisions to the Majlis.
+One of the constitutional mandates of the Guardian Council, an appointed body that is perceived as an obstacle to democracy in Iran, is to vet legislation.
+If the Council finds that a piece of legislation does not comply with sharia law or the constitution then it will return it to the Majlis with revisions.
 Otherwise, the approved bill is considered to be finalized in law.

 While details of the latest version of the Protection Bill are not transparent, lots of internet users, political figures and existing startups in Iran, as well as internet freedom activists and international organizations, have raised the alarm based on the content of a draft version of the bill which was released last year.